aptima-ai/aptima_framework/docs/ten_framework/binding/go.md

 # Golang Binding

-Let's build a Go application using the TEN framework.
+Let's build a Go application using the APTIMA framework.

-## Creating the TEN App
+## Creating the APTIMA App

-First, we'll create a basic TEN Go app by integrating several pre-built TEN packages.
+First, we'll create a basic APTIMA Go app by integrating several pre-built APTIMA packages.
 Follow these steps:

 {% code title=">_ Terminal" %}